College of Business & Economics

 Degree candidates intending to pursue the combined major in e-Business and Information Systems are designated as "pre-e-Business" (PEBU) and Information Systems (IS) until admitted into the major.
 Students are encouraged to meet each term with their assigned faculty adviser to evaluate their progress in completing the requirements for admission to the e-Business major and the degree.

 Students who meet the admission requirements at the end of the term must complete an Application for Admission to the e-Business major before registering for upper-level "majors only" College of Business and Economics courses.
-The form is available here or in the CBE Student Academic Services Office located in Stephens Hall, room 301.
+The form is available here or in the CBE Student Academic and Career Services Office located in Stephens Hall, room 301.